“Dear (identity witheld),

-It’s me, Karen!
+It’s me, Karen Bertelsen!
 The Cineflix people just called me today to ask if I’d host a real estate show.
 No audition, no nothin.
 Just offered it to me.
 Starts shooting in June and ends in September.
-12 one hours.” ~ May 4th, 2010
+12 one hours for the initial run.
+It’s called Property Brothers” ~ May 4th, 2010

 That’s an excerpt from an email I sent to someone I knew 6 years ago.
 It was about 3 weeks after I finished hosting a show for W Network in Canada that was supposed to be a HUGE show for them but ended up getting cancelled almost immediately.
 W Network still wanted to work with me and they had an idea.